-In a workers’ compensation case, your employer’s needs and your needs are often quite different.
+In a workers’ compensation case, your employer’s needs and yours are often quite different.
 Your employer will want to have you return to work as soon as possible, but that may not be the best choice for you when you’re receiving workers’ comp benefits.
 You might wonder if you can get a settlement from workers’ compensation even if you go back to work.

 Worrying about whether or not you’ll still be able to receive compensation after returning to work is a very valid concern—and it depends on certain details of your case.